EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 As the EDHOC message 3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.

-In particular, the payload of the OSCORE + EDHOC request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR byte strings: the EDHOC message 3 and the OSCORE ciphertext of the original OSCORE Request, in this order, both encoded as CBOR byte strings.
+In particular, the payload of the OSCORE + EDHOC request is formatted as a CBOR sequence of two CBOR byte strings: the EDHOC message 3 and the OSCORE ciphertext of the original OSCORE Request, in this order, both encoded as CBOR byte strings.

 Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
 That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
 Then, it reformats the payload to include also the EDHOC message 3, as defined above.
 The result is the OSCORE + EDHOC request to send.